GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/01.601-610/03.Take-Time-to-Be-Holy/docs.md

 ---
+title: |
-title: 603.
-Take Time to Be Holy
+    603. Take Time to Be Holy - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 603.
+Take Time to Be Holy.
+Take time to be holy,  Speak oft with thy Lord;  Abide in him always,  And feed on his word.
+Make friends of God's children,  Help those who are weak,  Forgetting in nothing  His blessing to seek.
+    keywords:  |
-    keywords: Church Hymnal, Take Time to Be Holy, Take time to be holy,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Take Time to Be Holy, Take time to be holy.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 603. TAKE TIME TO BE HOLY
+####  Church Hymnal 1941,

 ```txt
 1.